Pray.com uses HeyGen AI to connect faith communities worldwide

-Founded in 2016, Pray.com is the leading app for prayer and meditation, serving as a digital destination for faith.
+Founded in 2016, Pray.com is the No. 1 app for prayer and meditation, serving as a digital destination for faith.

 From the start, Pray.com’s vision was to bring modern tools to an industry that has historically lagged behind in digital adoption.
 That vision quickly evolved into a focus on artificial intelligence (AI).
 “When large language models and diffusion models emerged, we knew we had to adopt them for our ministry and nonprofit partners so they could amplify their message and impact,” Ryan said.
 That’s when Pray.com turned to HeyGen.